jaantollander/masters-thesis/content/10_introduction.md

 This thesis focuses on fine-grained file system usage monitoring to identify the causes of short-transient problems.
 *Fine-grained* refers to collecting statistics of each file system operation to identify who performs the operations, from which node, and to which storage unit.
 Fine-grained monitoring shows us detailed file system behavior instead of a single aggregate of its performance.
-This kind of work is part greater need for measuring and understanding I/O behavior in HPC systems [@toward_understanding_io_behavior; @understanding_io_behavior].
+This kind of work is a part of the greater need for measuring and understanding I/O behavior in HPC systems [@toward_understanding_io_behavior; @understanding_io_behavior].

-Problems from parallel file system usage concern the high-performance clusters at CSC -- IT Center for Science, an organization that provides ICT services for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
+Problems from parallel file system usage concern the high-performance clusters at CSC -- IT Center for Science, which provides ICT services for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
 <!-- These services include high-performance computing, cloud computing, data storage, network services, training, and technical support. -->
-At the time of writing, CSC operates three high-performance clusters, Puhti, Mahti, and the pan-european LUMI, which all use the *Lustre* parallel file system [@lustre-storage-architecture].
+At the time of writing, CSC operates three high-performance clusters, Puhti, Mahti, and the pan-European LUMI, which all use the *Lustre* parallel file system [@lustre-storage-architecture].
 Especially the Puhti cluster is susceptible to service disruptions from heavy file system usage, which leads to lost productivity and billing units for the users.
 We believe that monitoring file system usage will help us to identify the causes of the problems and take action faster to alleviate them.